ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 - Can support SQL or NoSQL databases
 - Accessed through a web interface or vendor-provided API

-**Prepping for multi-region architecture**
+**Prepping for multi-region architecture:**

 - What are the resiliency options of the database service?
 - How is replication handled between multiple database services across regions?
 - How is the data backed up?
 - What are the disaster recovery approaches for each?

-More on cloud database-as-service can be found [here](https://www.ibm.com/cloud/learn/what-is-cloud-database).

 ### {{site.data.keyword.cloudant}}

 {{site.data.keyword.cloudant}} is a distributed database that is optimized for handling heavy workloads that are typical of large, fast-growing web and mobile apps.
 Available as an SLA-backed, fully managed {{site.data.keyword.Bluemix_notm}} service, {{site.data.keyword.cloudant}} elastically scales throughput and storage independently. {{site.data.keyword.cloudant}} is also available as a downloadable on-premises installation, and its API and powerful replication protocol are compatible with an open source ecosystem that includes CouchDB, PouchDB, and libraries for the most popular web and mobile development stacks.

 {{site.data.keyword.cloudant}} supports [replication](https://{DomainName}/docs/services/Cloudant/api/replication.html#replication-operation) between multiple instances across locations.
 Any change that occurred in the source database is reproduced in the target database.
 You can create replications between any number of databases, either continuously or as a 'one-off' task.
-The following diagram shows a typical configuration that uses two {{site.data.keyword.cloudant}} accounts, one in each region:
+The following diagram shows a typical configuration that uses two {{site.data.keyword.cloudant}} instances, one in each region:

 ![active-active](images/solution39/Active-active.png)